telehash/telehash.github.io/v3/hashname/README.md

 A `hashname` is a unique fingerprint to represent one or more public keys of different formats, so that addressing and identity can be consistent across multiple PKI systems.
 This enables a compatibility layer for updating PKI in any application so that it can still represent and verify itself to both existing and new instances.

-The `hashname` is always a [base 32](http://tools.ietf.org/html/rfc4648) encoded string that is 52 characters long, and when decoded is a 32 byte binary value result of a [SHA-256](http://en.wikipedia.org/wiki/SHA-2) hash.
+The `hashname` is always a [base 32](http://tools.ietf.org/html/rfc4648) encoded string that is 52 characters long with [no padding](http://tools.ietf.org/html/rfc4648#section-3.2), and when decoded is a 32 byte binary value result of a [SHA-256](http://en.wikipedia.org/wiki/SHA-2) hash.
 An example hashname is `uvabrvfqacyvgcu8kbrrmk9apjbvgvn2wjechqr3vf9c1zm3hv7g`.

 ## Implementations